botagas/wgdashboard_ynh/doc/ADMIN.md

 This package is designed to coexist with other YunoHost WireGuard packages:

-- Uses ACL-based permissions instead of conflicting ownership
+- Uses ACL-based permissions to avoid conflicts or permission issues
 - Detects existing WireGuard installations
 - Shares `/etc/wireguard` directory safely
-- Conditional system configuration to avoid conflicts
+- Conditional system configuration to ensure coexistence with other WireGuard implementations